Buying property in Glasgow? A brief guide for property investors

 The Merchant City offers many local amenities, including pubs, restaurants, and cafes.
 It’s also home to some of Glasgow’s most iconic architecture, including The Lighthouse and The Tron Theatre.

 Merchant City is an area that continues to allow some Airbnb and short-term leases, subject to acquiring a licence.
 Licences will generally be granted along active travel routes and areas with high accessibility.
-The area provides a typical yield of 6.9% for long-term rentals.
+The average price of a property in Merchant City, Glasgow, is £179,648, up 3% on last year’s figures.
+Average yields in Merchant City (G1) sit at 8.3%, one of the highest in the city.

 Queen Street Station in Glasgow | Image by Arthur Craft